This leaflet is about the use of the antibiotic co-amoxiclav for the treatment of bacterial infections.

 You are unlikely to do any harm if you give an extra dose of co-amoxiclav by mistake.

-If you are concerned that you may have given your child too much co-amoxiclav, contact your doctor or local NHS services (111 in parts of England; 0845 4647 in parts of England and Wales; 08454 24 24 24 in Scotland) or take your child to hospital.
+If you are concerned that you may have given your child too much co-amoxiclav, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
 Have the medicine container or packet with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).